 Yes, you are required to pay a $300 non-refundable room reservation deposit online using a credit or visa debit card upon acceptance of your residence room offer.
 Your deposit is not an additional charge and will be deducted from your room fees after you move in.
 Instructions on how to pay your room deposit online will be included with your room offer.

 Many students select a residence preference based on their Faculty program of study.
 You can also select based on, proximity to classes and other campus amenities.
 For more detailed information about how the residences are linked with Faculty programs, please check the program affiliations

 You can select up to two preferred residences on your application but we cannot make guarantees.
 Remember, every residence will offer a great first-year experience and support system as you make the transition to university life!

 First-year students should experience living in a traditional residence with a roommate.
 It’s a great way to meet other students, socialize and study together.
 Plus you’ll enjoy the convenience of a meal plan.
 Traditional residence is our most affordable option and cleaning services are provided in the common areas and washrooms.

 Suite-style residence is a preferred choice for upper-year students who may like to share amenities and cook and clean for themselves.
-Upper-year students will receive priority for Pond Residence.
-Calumet Residence has a mix of first-year and upper-year students.

 Housing will make every effort to accommodate everyone’s residence preference, but cannot make guarantees as assignments will depend on availability.
 Students should be prepared to accept any space that is offered in any residence with the objective of having a complete university experience!